lulunac27a/gamification-todo-list-vue-typescript/docs/index.md

 - Gamification with levels and experience points (XP)
 - Task repetition for daily, weekly, monthly or yearly tasks
-- Different priorties and difficulties to choose from
+- Different priorities and difficulties to choose from

-## Setup the application
+## Set up the application

 ```
 git clone https://github.com/lulunac27a/gamification-todo-list-vue-typescript.git